nus-cs2103-AY2324S1/ip/docs/README.md

 Back to [Summary](#summary)
 #### Description:

-Shows the list of tasks with description containing the specified keyword.
+Shows the list of tasks with description containing the specified keyword (case-sensitive).

 #### Input: